sancarn/MIKB/README.md

 # MI_KnowledgeBase
-A repository containing MapBasic / AHK code to create a MapInfo Knowledge base.
+A repository containing MapBasic / AHK code to create and provide a quickly accessibly MapInfo Knowledge Base for tables in a system.

+## Why?